sourcegraph/scip-java/docs/design.md

 ### Why SemanticDB?

-SemanticDB is Protobuf schema for information about symbols and types in Java programs, Scala programs and other languages.
+SemanticDB is Protobuf schema for information about symbols and types in Java programs and other languages.
 There are several benefits to using SemanticDB as an intermediary representation for SCIP:

 - **Simplicity**: It's easy to translate a single Java source file into a single SemanticDB file inside a compiler plugin.
 It's more complicated to produce